solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

 earlier.

 ### LDAP auth flow
-Before updating our Virtual Service, it is important to understand how Gloo Edge interacts with the LDAP server.
+Before updating our Virtual Service, it is important to understand how Gloo Gateway interacts with the LDAP server.
 Let's first look at the {{< protobuf display="LDAP auth configuration" name="enterprise.gloo.solo.io.Ldap"
 >}}:

-- `address`: The address of the LDAP server that Gloo Edge will query when a request matches the Virtual Service.
+- `address`: The address of the LDAP server that Gloo Gateway will query when a request matches the Virtual Service.
-- `userDnTemplate`: A template string that Gloo Edge uses to build the DNs of the user entry or service account that needs to be authenticated and authorized.
+- `userDnTemplate`: A template string that Gloo Gateway uses to build the DNs of the user entry or service account that needs to be authenticated and authorized.
 It must contain a single occurrence of the “%s” placeholder.
 - `membershipAttributeName`: The case-insensitive name of the attribute that contains the names of the groups an entry is a member of.
 Defaults to `memberOf` if not provided.